AKHILESHKHOSE/PROJECT_1/README.md

 4. Run the Query in PG ADMIN:

-Check the output until you are satisfied and the condition is met
+5. Check the output and update queried time to time as per the requirement.

 # Project Structure:

+1.data:
-data: Contains the two datasets (ball-by-ball and match-wise) in CSV format.
+Contains the two datasets (ball-by-ball and match-wise) in CSV format.

+2.sql:
-sql: Holds SQL scripts for:
+Holds SQL scripts for:
-Setting up the database (tables and data import) Performing various analyses (e.g., top batsmen, best bowling spells, venue performance) Generating visualizations (optional) documentation (optional): Provides additional explanations, insights, and potential extensions. readme.md: This file you are reading. requirements.txt (optional): Lists Python dependencies if you use them.
+Setting up the database (tables and data import) Performing various analyses (e.g., top batsmen, best bowling spells, venue performance) Generating visualizations (optional) documentation (optional): Provides additional explanations, insights, and potential extensions.

+3.readme.md:
+This file you are reading.

 # Contributing: